AccessKey network ACL policy

 Important

-AccessKey-level ACL for RAM users
+AccessKey-level policy for a RAM user

 1. Log on to the RAM console as a RAM administrator.